StackVista/stackstate-agent-integrations/dynatrace/README.md

-# Agent Check: Dynatrace
+# Agent Check: Dynatrace Topology

 ## Overview

-This check monitors [Dynatrace][1] through the StackState Agent.
+This check monitors [Dynatrace][1] smartscape topology through the StackState Agent.

 ## Setup

 ### Installation

-The Dynatrace check is included in the [StackState Agent][2] package, so you do not need to install anything else on your server.
+The Dynatrace Topology check is included in the [StackState Agent][2] package, so you do not need to install anything else on your server.

 ### Configuration